+Ray rambles on and on, so I have to take-over.
 “Listen, Ray, I don’t tell just anyone about the surveillance I’ve done at DOJ—No one knows how tense things are with my Chief.
 They’d think less of me for staying on the job.
 I’m constantly spying and making up stories to cover up.
 When I lie, I feel sneaky and ashamed.”

 Ray nods, “Your career could be a beautiful story.
 In most careers, ordinary incompetence is simply a bar to serious promotion.
 However, super-competence leads to dismissal because it violates the first commandment: The hierarchy must be preserved.”
 Ray asks if I’ve had training from a psychic healer.
 “You could heal if you overcome your shame.
 Need to do some work on yourself.”